A new group of low-spin $50-70M_\odot$ Black Holes and the high pair-instability mass cutoff: Population Models

 where $i=1,2$ denotes there could be two different subpopulations of component BHs, and $r_i$ is the branch ratio of each subpopulation in the underlying distribution.
-Thanks to the significantly enriched data of GWTC-4, we adopt a comprehensive data-driven model, where all the component-mass, spin-magnitude and cosine-tilt-angle distributions ($P_{m,i}(m|\Lambda_i)$, $P_{\chi,i}(\chi|\Lambda_i)$, $P_{\cos\theta,i}(\chi|\Lambda_i)$) are described with cubic spline functions \citep{2023ApJ...946...16E}.
-Especially for the mass function of first (second) subpopulation, we use 15 (10) knots linearly in log space between $[6,100]M_{\odot}$ ($[10,150]M_{\odot}$) to interpolate the perturbation.
-Such a configuration is more flexible than that of previous work \citep{2024PhRvL.133e1401L,2025arXiv250923897L}, where 12 knots are use between $[6,80]M_\odot$.
-This is because in this work, we aim to determine the mass distributions of the two subpopulations in details, especially the edges.
-Please see Appendix~\ref{app:submodel} for details of these sub-models.
+Thanks to the significantly enriched data of GWTC-4, we adopt a comprehensive data-driven model, where all the component-mass, spin-magnitude and cosine-tilt-angle distributions ($P_{m,i}(m|\Lambda_i)$, $P_{\chi,i}(\chi|\Lambda_i)$, $P_{\cos\theta,i}(\chi|\Lambda_i)$) are described with cubic spline functions \cite{2023ApJ...946...16E}.
+The component-mass functions are expressed as \cite{2022ApJ...924..101E,2023ApJ...946...16E}